nfOlguin/e-commerce-gpt/README.md

 - Exposes REST API for parcel management.
 - Example properties configured for PostgreSQL.
 - Parcels now include a `shape` field storing the polygon in WKT format.
+- New attributes `ownerInfo` and `extras` let vendors specify owner data and additional infrastructure when listing a parcel.

 ## Frontend
 - **React** + **Vite** with **TypeScript**.